Need to talk? Call 1800 882 436.

 Polycystic ovarian syndrome, or PCOS, is a common condition.

-If you have PCOS you may struggle to become pregnant and may be at higher risk of developing some pregnancy complications.
+If you have PCOS you may struggle to become pregnant.
+If you fall pregnant, you may be at higher risk of developing some pregnancy complications.

 Illustration showing a normal ovary and a polycystic ovary.